-- Staff dismissing the children should do so in a calm, organized manner. - Staff dismissing children must know that the person picking the child up from school has permission to do so.
-If this is ever unclear, then staff should check with the parent and ask the person to wait for confirmation - If staff are ever unsure or uncomfortable with the person trying to take the child, they should send for a member of the SLT. - Parents wanting to speak with staff at the end of the day are politely advised that this is possible, but we will ask that they wait until all of the children in your care as dismissed to their parent / carer safely.
+- Staff dismissing children must know that the person picking the child up from school has permission to do so.
+If this is ever unclear, then staff should check with the parent and ask the person to wait for confirmation. - If staff are ever unsure or uncomfortable with the person trying to take the child, they should send for a member of the SLT. - Parents wanting to speak with staff at the end of the day are politely advised that this is possible, but we will ask that they wait until all of the children in your care as dismissed to their parent / carer safely.
 This will allow for safe private conversations to take place. - We ask for parents and carers to respectfully understand that at this busy time of day, staff need to prioritise the safety of all children.
 This process may therefore take some time.